Lutherans Informed about Lodges (LIL)

 ISBN: 0310704219

-The following publications by Concordia Publishing House are out-of-print but might be found in your church's library, pastor's library or in a used book store:
+The following publications by Concordia Publishing House are out-of-print but might be found in your congregation’s library, pastor’s library, or an online used book retailer:

 Strange Altars, by J.W.
 Acker, 1959, 94 pages, CPH #14-1104.